Lab Director

 cecusack.github.io/ClaireCusack/

-Loie Faulkner, B.A.
+Loie Faulkner, M.S.
 (She/Her)

-Loie Faulkner (she/her) is a first-year doctoral student in the clinical psychology program at the University of Louisville.
+Loie Faulkner (she/her) is a third-year doctoral student in the clinical psychology program at the University of Louisville.
 Originally from Ithaca, NY, Loie graduated from American University in Washington, DC before completing a postbaccalaureate training program at the National Institutes of Health.
 Loie is primarily interested in the intersection of anxiety and eating behavior, and is particularly focused on early childhood anxiety, stress, and mood as predictors of disordered eating.

-Loie Faulkner (she/her) is a first-year doctoral student in the clinical psychology program at the University of Louisville.
+Loie Faulkner (she/her) is a third-year doctoral student in the clinical psychology program at the University of Louisville.
 Originally from Ithaca, NY, Loie graduated from American University in Washington, DC before completing a postbaccalaureate training program at the National Institutes of Health.
 Loie is primarily interested in the intersection of anxiety and eating behavior, and is particularly focused on early childhood anxiety, stress, and mood as predictors of disordered eating.

 Luis Sandoval-Araujo, B.A.
 (He/Him)

 Savannah Hooper (B.A.
-Trinity University) is a first-year graduate student in the EAT lab.
+Trinity University) is a second-year graduate student in the EAT lab.
 Savannah has a variety of interests in the eating disorder research field but is particularly interested in research identifying ways to tailor eating disorder treatments for individuals and different age demographics.
 She is also interested in studying weight stigma as a risk factor for disordered eating and in studying interventions for shared risk factors of disordered eating and co-morbid disorders.
 In her free time, Savannah enjoys hiking with friends (especially now that she escaped the Texas heat), reading fiction books, attending concerts, and Face Timing her niece and nephew.

 Savannah Hooper (B.A.
-Trinity University) is a first-year graduate student in the EAT lab.
+Trinity University) is a second-year graduate student in the EAT lab.
 Savannah has a variety of interests in the eating disorder research field but is particularly interested in research identifying ways to tailor eating disorder treatments for individuals and different age demographics.
 She is also interested in studying weight stigma as a risk factor for disordered eating and in studying interventions for shared risk factors of disordered eating and co-morbid disorders.
 In her free time, Savannah enjoys hiking with friends (especially now that she escaped the Texas heat), reading fiction books, attending concerts, and Face Timing her niece and nephew.

 Avantika Kapadia, M.S.
 (She/Her)

-Avantika Kapadia is a first-year doctoral student in the EAT Lab, at the University of Louisville.
+Avantika Kapadia is a second-year doctoral student in the EAT Lab, at the University of Louisville.
 Avantika received her Bachelors and Master's degrees in Psychology, from India and then went onto work at the National Institute of Mental Health and Neurosciences (NIMHANS) in India, where she developed an interest in eating disorders and OCD.
 Avantika's research interests primarily focus on identifying shared mechanisms contributing to the comorbidity of eating disorders, OCD and anxiety with the aim of improving treatment outcome and recovery.
 She is also interested in developing and adapting virtual exposure-based interventions for underserved populations with eating disorders, in order to make treatment more accessible for these groups.
 In her free time, Avantika loves swimming, reading novels, baking and anything to do with cats.

-Avantika Kapadia is a first-year doctoral student in the EAT Lab, at the University of Louisville.
+Avantika Kapadia is a second-year doctoral student in the EAT Lab, at the University of Louisville.
 Avantika received her Bachelors and Master's degrees in Psychology, from India and then went onto work at the National Institute of Mental Health and Neurosciences (NIMHANS) in India, where she developed an interest in eating disorders and OCD.
 Avantika's research interests primarily focus on identifying shared mechanisms contributing to the comorbidity of eating disorders, OCD and anxiety with the aim of improving treatment outcome and recovery.
 She is also interested in developing and adapting virtual exposure-based interventions for underserved populations with eating disorders, in order to make treatment more accessible for these groups.
 In her free time, Avantika loves swimming, reading novels, baking and anything to do with cats.

 Study Coordinators